SAFc open the market for clean energy in aviation.

 Challenge: Reputational risk

-Companies with ambitious net-zero goals are sensitive to the potential damage that greenwashing accusations can do to their reputation.
+Companies are sensitive to the potential damage that greenwashing accusations can do to their consumer credibility and reputation.

 Solution:

-Independent third parties verify the credits, and registries confirm the lifecycle carbon savings at every step of the SAF production and delivery process.
+Independent third parties verify SAFc credits, and registries confirm the life-cycle carbon savings at every step of the SAF production and delivery process.
 Book & Claim transparently tracks the SAFc transfer and its eventual use against flight emissions.
-This guards against double counting and substantiates the amount of carbon reduction claimed.
+This guards against double counting and substantiates the emissions reduction claimed.

 Challenge: SAF supply

-SAF refining capacity is currently limited, in part due to the upfront capital investment required to expand or build new facilities.
+The refining capacity of sustainable aviation fuel is currently limited, due in part to the up-front capital investment required to expand or build new facilities.

 Solution:

 Long-term SAFc contracts bring companies with high credit ratings into the financial mix and signal long-term demand.
-This gives investors confidence that a SAF refinery can count on customers for its product well into the future, unlocking critical capital investment and accelerating production.
+This gives investors confidence that a SAF refinery can count on customers for its product well into the future.
+Unlocking critical capital investment accelerates production, expands supply, and strengthens the energy diversity of the economy.

 A Model for the Future

-Many companies with ambitious net-zero goals have partnered with World Energy to decarbonize their flight with SAFc.
-This approach can also decarbonize additional hard-to-abate sectors by enabling customers to help fund and drive demand for green fuels and other sustainable commodities within their value chains.
-We invite everyone on board for the ride.
+Many companies with ambitious goals for market growth and emissions reductions have partnered with World Energy to decarbonize their flight with SAFc.
+This approach can apply to other critical sectors by enabling customers to help fund and drive demand for innovative energy solutions within their value chains.
+We invite everyone on board for the journey.